The Best Broiled Lobster Tails Recipe Ever

 - Carefully pull shell down, so meat looks like it is sitting on top of shell and open.

-- Sprinkle with salt and paprika.
+- Sprinkle with spices.

 - Add small pats of butter along the lobster tail.

 - Place in oven on an upper middle rack.

 - Let cook until meat is opaque and white, about 8-10 minutes.

 - Remove and serve immediately with drawn butter.